Community consultation

 This work continues Council’s collaboration with the community that began in 2021, underpinning the previous submission to the Independent Pricing and Regulatory Tribunal (IPART)

 Two targeted community engagement forums will be delivered in Gosford and Wyong in March and May.
-This will be followed by a survey open to the public in June 2023.
+This was followed by a community wide survey which closed 3 July 2023.

 The research will also inform a new Water and Sewer Customer Charter outlining the responsibilities between Central Coast Council and our customers.
 The findings in this research are also key to our Performance Report and Delivery Plan.